The Best Ways to Exchange Currency in Australia

 We favour the convenience of locking in a good exchange rate and picking it up close to your travel dates, rather than travelling all around town trying to save an extra 10-15 dollars.

-Two reasons.
-Firstly stores should give you a better exchange rate if you are exchanging a larger amount.
+- Stores should give you a better exchange rate if you are exchanging a larger amount.
 Be aware not all online currency providers will.
 All banks also have a stock-standard rate no matter how much you are buying.

-Secondly you can negotiate a better exchange rate in person and on larger amounts of currency and this is definitely worth the effort.
+- You can negotiate a better exchange rate in person and on larger amounts of currency and this is definitely worth the effort.
 It is particularly useful if you are using a smaller currency exchanger in the city.

-Fiji dollars (FJD), Philippine peso (PHP) and other ‘exotic’ currencies
+How to buy Fiji dollars (FJD), Philippine peso (PHP) and other ‘exotic’ currencies

-Getting some currency at the last minute
+Getting foreign currency at the last minute

 Money exchange reviews